 This is not to say that children should not be introduced to pranayama or meditation when ready and willing to learn.
 Breath awareness exercises include “wiggling your nose like a bunny,” “buzzing like a bee” and “roaring like a lion.”
 Simple pranayama exercises such as lengthening inhalation and exhalation may be introduced in adolescence; breath retention and suspension may be introduced to young adults.

 Meditation is introduced through guided relaxation exercises and stories.
-Stories that take children to enchanted gardens, under the sea and into their hearts.
+Stories that take children to enchanted gardens, under the sea, and into their hearts.
 This is the beginning of meditation; it is listening carefully and being still.
-Improved memory, focus and concentration result.
+Improved memory, focus, and concentration result.
 Relaxation exercises also alleviate tension and stress.

-In addition, srstikrama is a time for instilling values, moral principles and developing character.
+In addition, Srstikrama is a time for instilling values, moral principles, and developing character.
 A number of yoga asanas are named for Hindu holy men and sages.
-They embrace yoga’s principles of nonviolence, truthfulness, friendliness and compassion.
+They embrace yoga’s principles of nonviolence, truthfulness, friendliness, and compassion.

-Adapting yoga for children requires imagination, creativity and a playful spirit as well as an understanding of their physical, emotional and social development.
+Adapting yoga for children requires imagination, creativity, and a playful spirit as well as an understanding of their physical, emotional, and social development.
 Children should play in the morning sun.